1-877-929-7245

 Day 1 – Arrival in Boston

-We have an early start this morning as we set out on a guided tour of Boston, known for its leading part in America's history.
-Our tour takes in landmarks along the 'Freedom Trail'.
+A guided sightseeing tour of Boston this morning reveals a city famed for its leading role in America's history as we pass landmarks along the 'Freedom Trail' and visit Harvard University.
 We also drive through the Back Bay area, past the magnificent USS Constitution, the oldest commissioned US Navy ship, to Copley Square and Beacon Hill.
-We pass the historic Boston Common, a public park, and arrive at the popular Quincy market, where we have a couple of hours at leisure to browse the enticing food stands and shops.
+Passing the historic Boston Common, we arrive at the popular Quincy market.
+There is some time at leisure here to browse the enticing food stalls and shops.

 Day 3 - A journey aboard the heritage Mount Washington Cog Railway

-After an early breakfast, we transfer to the town of Marshfield by coach.
-Here we board the 9am Mount Washington Cog Railway, a bio-diesel service which runs on the world's first cog railway and dates back to 1869.
+After an early breakfast, we transfer to Marshfield station by coach, where we board the 10am Mount Washington Cog Railway, a bio-diesel service which runs on the world's first cog railway, which opened in 1869.
 Our journey is fully narrated as the train climbs up to the summit of Mount Washington, an hour-long trip among glorious scenery.
 We then have an hour at the summit to enjoy panoramic views of the White Mountain Range and beyond, if the weather is clear.

-We make our return journey by coach, taking a scenic drive through the White Mountains, stopping for lunch enroute.
-Our fabulous journey continues along the famous Kancamagus Scenic Highway, one of the best routes to admire the fall foliage, with stops along the way at waterfalls and covered bridges.
+We make our return journey by coach, taking a scenic drive through the White Mountains, stopping for free time over lunch in Woodstock, famed for its maple syrup.
+Our journey continues along the famous Kancamagus Scenic Highway, one of the best routes to admire the fall foliage, with stops along the way at waterfalls and covered bridges.
 Here, a breathtaking tapestry of color - from rich burgundy and russet to pale yellow - brightens up the picture around us.

 We head back to our hotel, arriving mid-afternoon, with the remainder of the day and evening at leisure to enjoy as you wish.